nvennin/test-www/procedures/Procedure_GDP_XIDEX_Responsible_Person.md

 * Ensuring that the final disposition of returned, recalled or falsified products is performed in accordance with the relevant procedures referenced above.
 * Ensuring that all personnel are trained and that continuous training programmes are maintained as per [Training][ZWJPR].
 * Ensuring that the selection, approval and management of GDP outsourced and delegated activities are performed as per [Outsourced activities][HBQIN].
-* Being involved in communications with the Regulatory Authority with respect to activities as they apply to the Wholesale Distribution Authorisation (WDA).
+* Being involved in communications with the Regulatory Authority with respect to activities as they apply to the Wholesale Distribution Authorisation.
 * The RP shall be contactable at all times and shall provide the Regulatory Authority with the appropriate contact details.
-* The RP shall keep themselves up to date with any changes in the legislation and with on—going training as identified.
+* The RP shall keep themselves up to date with any changes in the legislation and with ongoing training as identified.
 * Ensuring that deviations are investigated appropriately in a timely manner as per [Deviations][XCEUG], and that the required CAPA(s) is implemented and monitored for effectiveness in accordance with [CAPA][YUISV].
-* Ensuring that changes are managed through [UYNEF Change control].
+* Ensuring that changes are managed through [Change control][UYNEF].
-* Ensuring that new products are introduced in compliance with the Licence and Guidelines on Good Distribution Practice for medicinal product for human use (2013/C343/01), and that the new product has been appropriately classified e.g., medicinal product, medical device, food supplement, cosmetic, biocide. etc. aand that the category is authorised under the WDA
+* Ensuring that new products are introduced in compliance with the Licence and Guidelines on Good Distribution Practice for medicinal product for human use (2013/C343/01), and that the new product has been appropriately classified e.g., medicinal product, medical device, food supplement, cosmetic, biocide. etc., and that the category is authorised under the Wholesale Distribution Authorisation.

 [EC 2001/83/EC]: https://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=OJ:C:2013:343:0001:0014:EN:PDF
 [AMXWS]: /procedures/Procedure_GDP_AMXWS_Management_of_Standard_Operating_Procedures.md